 As the song started to come together, Ed thought he could perhaps give it to Rihanna.
 But when the British singer played it for his record company.
 They liked it and asked: “Why do you want to give it away?”
 Ed included it in his album.

 3. See You Again.
 4.3 billion views.

-Twenty-three year old Charlie Puth had just moved to Los Angeles when he heard that the producers of the Fast and the Furious franchise wanted a song for their newest movie.
+Twenty-three-year-old Charlie Puth had just moved to Los Angeles.
+He heard that the producers of the Fast and the Furious franchise wanted a song for their newest movie.
 The song was to honor Paul Walker, one of their actors, who had died in a car crash.

-The newbie songwriter wanted to give the song a shot, so his recording company set him with producer Justin Frank.
-Turns out that both Charlie and Justin had lost friends in motorcycle accidents, so even though they had just met, the Americans came up with the chorus of See you again in just 10 minutes.
+The newbie songwriter wanted to give the song a shot.
+So his recording company set him with producer Justin Frank.
+Turns out, both Charlie and Justin had lost friends in motorcycle accidents.
+So even though they had just met, the Americans came up with the chorus of See you again in just 10 minutes.
 Then they recorded a demo with Charlie’s vocals and piano and sent it to their bosses.

 Video published on: April 6, 2015